Brennall/HFH-SRD/Chapter10.md

 ### Developing the Realms

 Once the Judge has converted or created maps for his setting, the next step is to begin to develop the realms that will populate the maps.
 The two tables below create realms compatible with the ACKS domain mechanics.
-The Realms by Type table shows a number of different types of realms, ranging from lowly baronies to huge empires.
+The [Realms by Type](Chapter10.md#realms-by-type) table shows a number of different types of realms, ranging from lowly baronies to huge empires.
 For each type of realm, the table provides the realm's population, the number of individual domains in the realm, and the size of the realm in square miles, 6-mile hexes, and 24-mile hexes.
-(Note that this data corresponds with the tiers shown in Tiers by Realm Size table in the Strongholds and Domains rules in Chapter 7).
-The Political Divisions of Realms table shows how many vassal realms of each type exist within a larger realm.
-If desired, each of these vassal realm can also be created using the Realms by Type table.
+(Note that this data corresponds with the tiers shown in [Titles of Nobility](Chapter07.md#titles-of-nobility-1) table in the [Strongholds and Domains](Chapter07.md#strongholds-and-domains) rules in Chapter 7).
+The [Political Divisions of Realms](Chapter10.md#political-divisions-of-realms) table shows how many vassal realms of each type exist within a larger realm.
+If desired, each of these vassal realm can also be created using the [Realms by Type](Chapter10.md#realms-by-type) table.

 If the Judge is converting an existing fictional or real-world setting, he can guide this process using the any available information about the size of the setting's realms (in square miles) and/or the population of the setting's realms.